sdsanders/serverless-uptime-monitor/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+# Serverless Uptime Monitoring

+This is a simple CDK app for monitoring if a website is up and sending an email notification if it goes down.

 ## Useful commands